ParthJaiswal20/Projects_1/README.md

 # Projects_1
-This repository is made just for having some basic projects.
+This repository is made just for having some projects of WEB DEVELOPMENT.
 <br>
 Owner - Vaibhav Jaiswal